noahehall/theBookOfNoah/algorithms.md

   - `crud`
     -  create read update delete
     - focus on the needt o access the data you need to perform just about every task in life quickly and easily
+  - of all the tass applications do searching is the more time consuming and also the one that is required the most

 ## hashes
   - the use of indexing makes sorting and searching significantly faster